Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Causal Binary Loss Function Model

 \subsection{Loss function}

-Let $C_p$ be the cost of implementing a policy and $C_e$ be the cost of an undesirable event taking place. $C_e$ is realized probabilistically. $C_{e}{\text{logit}}^{-1}(\pi)$ is the cost of the event times the baseline likelihood of it taking place (i.e., without the policy being implemented), where ${\text{logit}}^{-1}(\cdot)$ is the inverse logit function mapping log odds onto a probability, and $\pi$ is the baseline log odds.
-To avoid confusion, I use ``likelihood'' to refer to the probability of an event and ``probability'' to refer to the probability that a causal factor affects an outcome.
+Let $p(\theta | D)$ denote the posterior distribution of the effect sizes, where $\theta$ is a parameter for effect sizes and $D$ denotes data.\footnote{There is usually the implicit assumption that a posterior is also conditional on the specifications of a statistical model such as a prior choice, causal identification strategy, a functional form, etc.} Also, let $C_p$ be the cost of implementing a policy and $C_e$ be the cost of an undesirable event. $C_e$ is realized only if the undesirable event takes place. $C_{e}{\text{logit}}^{-1}(\pi)$ is the cost of the event times the baseline likelihood of it taking place (i.e., without the policy being implemented), where ${\text{logit}}^{-1}(\cdot)$ is the inverse logit function mapping log odds onto probability, and $\pi$ is the baseline log odds.
+To avoid confusion, I use ``likelihood'' to refer to the probability of an event and ``probability'' to refer to the probability that $\theta$ takes a certain range of values.